 “You’re gonna be working, I’m not doing March Madness, ever,” he told his co-host Adam Lefkoe.
 “There’s too much homework.
 If I don’t know your name, I’m not looking it up,” he explained.

-Last year, when the world was being lit up by Caitlin Clark, Angel Reese and Juju Watkins, Shaq admitted “Well the boys suck, so I’m definitely following the girls.
+Last year, when the world was being lit up by Caitlin Clark, Angel Reese and Juju Watkins, Shaq admitted, “Well the boys suck, so I’m definitely following the girls.
 Dominating.”

 Whatever his thoughts on the women’s game may be, his “if I gotta look your name up that mean you can’t play” sentiment has gotten Big Diesel into some hot water on the internet.

-The internet has been blasting Shaquille O’Neal for lazy analysis
+Social media users slam Shaquille O’Neal for lazy analysis

 The internet was up in arms about this, and a lot of people brought back LeBron James’ statements on the current state of NBA media, claiming that the current crop of analysts don’t care about the game and would much rather drag down the players rather than build them up.